nipkownix/re4_tweaks/README.md

  * **Change controller sensitivity** - For some reason the vanilla game doesn't have an option to change it for controllers, only for the mouse.

+ * **Xinput deadzone changes** - Allows tweaking and removing some unnecessary deadzones that were added for Xinput controllers, making camera movement feel more like it did on the original GameCube version of the game.

  * **Mouse turning** - Makes the mouse turn the character instead of controlling the camera, similar to Resident Evil 5.

+ * **Raw mouse input** - Makes the game use Raw Input for aiming and turning.
+Greatly improves mouse input by removing negative/positive accelerations that were being applied both by the game and by Direct Input.

+ * **UnlockCameraFromAim** - When using the "Modern" mouse setting, the game locks the camera position to the aiming position, making both move together.
+Although this is the expected behavior in most games, some people might prefer to keep the original camera behavior while also having the benefits from "Modern" aiming.
+Enabling this will also restore the horizontal aiming sway that was lost when the devs implemented "Modern" aiming.

  * **Fix sniper zoom** - When playing with keyboard and mouse, this fixes an annoying bug which would cause your camera to be off-center after you zoomed in with a sniper rifle.